How Blood Glucose and Insulin Levels Affect Focus and Concentration

 One of the primary ways that insulin resistance affects cognitive function is through disruptions in the brain’s energy supply.
 Without a steady and reliable source of glucose, the brain’s neurons are less able to communicate effectively.
 This breakdown in communication can result in slower thinking, reduced problem-solving ability, and difficulty staying focused on tasks.

-Additionally, insulin resistance leads to chronic inflammation, which further damages the brain and its ability to function properly.
+Insulin resistance also drives chronic inflammation, which damages the brain further.
 Inflammation can impair the hippocampus, the part of the brain responsible for memory formation, making it harder to retain new information and recall important details.

 The Long-Term Effects of Insulin Resistance on Mental Health